SkyDemon Traffic Display and Collision Avoidance

 There are three main technologies in use today for broadcasting information about your aircraft, which other aircraft may receive and use for

 An international standard.
-Broadcast either as extra information in your transponder returns or from a standalone device.
-Used by most
+Broadcast from your transponder or a standalone device.
+Emitted by most large aircraft and received

 A proprietary technology designed originally for gliders, but with many powered aircraft using it too.
 Devices can be portable or built in to

 the aircraft.
 Transmissions occur on a consumer band of the radio spectrum.

 A proprietary and open standard for broadcasting aircraft positions.
 Currently only broadcast and received by the PilotAware product.